 And that's what I'm asking the great people of Georgia.

-Yeah, it's it's just very scary.
+Yeah, it's just very scary.

-You know, when we saw the the momentum that Trump had, I was at the Trump rally in Rome in Floyd County.
+You know, when we saw the momentum that Trump had, I was at the Trump rally in Rome in Floyd County.

-Um that's my hometown.
+That's my hometown.

 I recently moved just a couple of years ago.